We revisit some of the railway safety concerns raised with us in 2000 and 2001 – five years after the foundation of CIRAS.

 If you do have a concern about health, safety, or wellbeing – whatever it is – you can raise it confidentially using CIRAS if you don’t feel comfortable telling your line manager or using your company’s channels.
+You can also raise it with us confidentially if you have already reported it internally.
 You can raise a concern for a company through CIRAS whether you work for that company or not.

 CIRAS has been here for you for 25 years, and we’re still here to help you speak up for safety into the future.